 For the full story on how to scan the barcode on the box or your Yeezy 700 OG for authenticity, read our article here.

-1 – The “US UK FR JP CHN”
+2.1 – “US UK FR JP CHN”

 As you can see in the fake vs real Yeezy Boost 700 OG images above, the text on the counterfeit sneakers is a lot thinner than the text on the legit pairs.
 In fact, the authentic Yeezy Wave Runner pairs have their text looking a lot thicker than the fake pairs’ text.

-3 – The “ART” text
+2.3 – The “ART” text

-4 – The Copyright “®” character
+2.4 – The “®” symbol

 Besides, there is also a different spacing between the “adidas®” and the square above from the real vs fake Yeezy 700 OG pairs.

-Now, it is important to understand that the Yeezy-Adidas collaboration releases its sneakers in two versions – the US version and the international version.
+The Yeezy-Adidas collaboration releases its sneakers in two versions – the US version and the international version.